 Normal retrieval from the main runway is immediately to the north wall and then along to the launch point; as mentioned under aerotowing, to facilitate any waiting aerotow launches recovery should be made to the south of the tracks bounding the main runway.

-Gliders must not be towed down the hill from the vicinity of the Northeast/Brian’s Corner to the hangar or the Club House launch point.
+Gliders should not be towed down the hill from the vicinity of the Northeast/Brian’s Corner to the hangar or the Club House launch point.
 Such movements must be undertaken by manual means only to prevent over running of the tow rope/into the vehicle.

 Airfield Close Down